Skip to main content

 • Claims team speaking.

-Summary Inputs
+Warm Handoff - Summary Inputs

 Extra instructions or context for the private summary spoken to the human before merge.
 Use it to tell the summary what details matter.
 Do not put caller-facing text here — this summary is for the human agent.
+Accepts literal text and {{...}} variable references (type / to insert one).

 • Include the customer's name, reason for calling, and requested appointment time.

-Handoff Timeout Seconds
+Warm Handoff - Timeout

-Optional timeout for waiting on the human side to speak before the private summary.
+Optional timeout, in seconds, for how long to wait for the human side to speak before the private summary.
 Used mainly with Wait For User.
+Leave blank to use the tool’s default behaviour.

 Manual Outputs